Pilou97/rock-n-rollup/doc/src/basics/getting-started.md

 Transition functions accept zero or more parameters.
 These parameters can be extracted from an input (see `FromInput` trait) and returns void.

-Replace the contents of `src/lib.rs` with the following:
+Now let's start the kernel by replace the contents of `src/lib.rs` with the following:

 ```rust,noplayground
 # extern crate rock_n_rollup;